-- A. The Burn Center is never closed and burn patients should never be diverted by the Emergency Department or the Transfer Center unless under the direction of the Burn Director. - B. Ultimately, the decision for admission is at the discretion of the burn attending on call.
-These criteria are intended to provide general guidelines and are not an all-inclusive list. - C. The Burn Center admits patients of all ages with burn injuries, frostbite, and other cutaneous injuries of any size and type.
-Pediatric patients requiring ICU are admitted to the PICU at Vanderbilt Children's Hospital.
-Adolescents (age of 14 and over and equal to or greater than 40kg) may be admitted to the adult or the pediatric burn ICU under the direction of the on-call burn attending. - D. The American Burn Association's (ABA's) published Burn Center Referral Criteria provides general guidance in the types of patient referrals to expect.
+- A. The Burn Center is never closed and burn patients should never be diverted by the Emergency Department or the Transfer Center unless under the direction of the Burn Director.
+Burn admissions do not require a review/permission by the on-call chief of staff. - B. Ultimately, the decision for admission is at the discretion of the Burn Surgeon on call.
+These criteria are intended to provide general guidelines and are not an all-inclusive list. - C. The Burn Center admits patients of all ages with all types of burn injuries (including chemical, electrical, road rash, etc), smoke inhalation, frostbite, and SJS/TEN.
+Pediatric patients (</= 15 years of age) are admitted to the Vanderbilt Children's Hospital under the Burn Surgeon on call.
+Patients >/= 16 years of age are admitted to the Adult Burn Unit under the direction of the on-call Burn Surgeon. - D. The American Burn Association's (ABA's) published Burn Center Referral Criteria provides general guidance on burn referrals, but do not reflect an exhaustive list of admission criteria.
 These are guidelines and do not exclude patients that fall outside the criteria, nor do they represent mandatory admission criteria.
 These criteria are included in the appendix below. - E. Injuries/skin disorders admitted to the Burn Center include, but are not limited to: - 1.
 All types of burn injuries (including but not limited to scald, flame, flash, contact, electrical, chemical, friction, and radiation burns) - 2.
 Smoke inhalation - 3.
 Cold injuries (including but not limited to frostbite injuries) - 4.
 Soft tissue degloving injuries - 5.
 Friction injuries (including but not limited to road rash) - 6.
 SJS/TENS - F. Any patient suffering from burn injuries extensive enough to require inpatient care should be admitted to the Burn Center.
-Patients with concomitant burn and trauma injuries will have disposition decided on a patient-by-patient basis. - G. Off-service critical care and step-down status patients may be admitted to the Burn Center when the hospital is at increased capacity, but priority should be given to patients with the above diagnosis categories.
+Patients with concomitant burn and trauma injuries will have disposition decided on a patient-by-patient basis between the on-call trauma and burn surgeons.